Starla2u/Rev_Hell/README.md

 To setup you will need to have Visual Studio set up on your system from here you can now begin the process of setting up Rev_Hell.

-  - Firstly, create a Dynamic Link Libray solution in Visual Studio.
+  - Firstly, create a Dynamic Link Library solution in Visual Studio.
 This can be found under the C++ section of VIsual Studio
   - Name your project and solution and once created copy and paste the code from the download rev_shell.cpp file you downloaded
   - Now you need to do some port forwarding.
 The easiest way to do this is via NGROK and creating a TCP session
   - Once you have this, you need to add the session IP into line 18 in your program where it says "127.0.0.1"